dafyddstephenson/ConTraPTION/README.md

 `./makenemo -n PT_TAM`

 ### Obtaining and linking forcing and other model input files
-In order to run NEMO-ORCA2, additional files are required, which can be found [here](https://prodn.idris.fr/thredds/catalog/ipsl_public/romr005/Online_forcing_archives/release-3.4/catalog.html?dataset=DatasetScanipsl_public/romr005/Online_forcing_archives/release-3.4/ORCA2_LIM_v3.4.tar).
+In order to run NEMO-ORCA2, additional files are required, which can be found [here](https://doi.org/10.5281/zenodo.1471702).

 Unpack this archive into a directory named `ORCA2_INPUT`.
 This will be at the same level as your experiment directory and can be anywhere you choose.

 ### Creating an experiment directory
 At the same level as `ORCA2_INPUT`, create an experiment directory (e.g. `RUN_DIR`).
 Copy the contents of our template experiment directory into this directory.
-Use `cp -d` to preseve the relative symbolic links to the model input files.
+The bash script `link_runfiles.sh` creates softlinks to all files necessary to run NEMO and NEMOTAM.
+Edit it to provide the location of your `ORCA2_INPUT` and `BLD/bin`.

 ### Directory structure

 You should now have a NEMO configuration with the following structure

 - `/home/username/NEMO/dev_v3_4_STABLE_2012/NEMOGCM/CONFIG/`
   - `PT_TAM/`
     - `BLD/`
     - `MY_SRC/`
     - `WORK/`